 When is the best time to book flights to Trondheim?

 The price you pay for your flight to Trondheim may vary depending on when you book.
 For the best chance of a lower fare, look to book 48 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Trondheim?

 At the moment, Friday is the most economical day to take a flight to Trondheim.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight at midday when visiting Trondheim.
+To get the best value, try booking a flight in the afternoon when visiting Trondheim.
 Generally the prices will increase for flights in the evening as these tend to have higher demand.